 What is Account-Based Marketing and Why Should You Care?

-Account-based marketing is a strategic marketing approach where you focus on a few target accounts (potential clients) and appeal to those accounts through personalized marketing campaigns.
+Account-based marketing is a strategic marketing approach where you focus on a few high-value target accounts (potential clients) and appeal to those accounts through personalized marketing campaigns.

 When implemented right, an ABM approach can help you grow your marketing-generated revenue by saving you from the "spray-and-pray" method.